-- Lunch occurs from 12:25 to 1:05. - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will schedule lunch periods to follow recess periods (in middle schools); - will provide students access to hand washing or hand sanitizing before they eat meals or snacks development for all nutrition professionals in schools.
-Staff development programs should include appropriate certification and/or training programs for child nutrition directors, school nutrition managers, and cafeteria workers, according to their levels of responsibility.
+- Lunch occurs from 12:25 to 1:05. - should not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities; - will schedule lunch periods to follow recess periods (in middle schools); - will provide students access to hand washing or hand sanitizing before they eat meals or snacks include appropriate certification and/or training programs for child nutrition directors, school nutrition managers, and cafeteria workers, according to their levels of responsibility.